Coxheath is not mentioned on any list of estates in Jamaica that

 Have a drink at Ms Lily's bar in Coxheath.

-Ms Lily's brother, Wellesley "Gideon" Bolt, is part-owner of "The Bungalow" or "The Little House" at Windsor.
+Ms Lily's brother, Wellesley "Gideon" Bolt, is part-owner of "The Bungalow" or "The Little House"

 Incidentally, Gideon's son is "Lightning"!